Travel Tips — Published December 28, 2023 | 3 minute read

 It’s simple, but skip the moving walkways and escalators if possible.
 You’ll feel more accomplished knowing an easier option is readily available.

 Large chains such as McDonald’s still dominate airport food courts, but more and more cities are adding local favorites to their terminals.
 For instance, business travelers in Philadelphia can grab a cheesesteak from Jim’s South Street or sample crab fries from Chickie’s & Pete’s at the Philadelphia International Airport.
-Charlotte Douglas International Airport features Southern fast food staple Bojangles’ Famous Chicken 'n Biscuits, among other local fare, while Texas burger giant Whataburger opened at DFW International Airport in July 2019.
+Charlotte Douglas International Airport features Southern fast food staple Bojangles’ Famous Chicken 'n Biscuits, among other local fare, while Texas burger giant Whataburger is open for business at DFW International Airport.

 All to say, don’t worry about prioritizing a particular food stop if it doesn’t fit into your on-site itinerary.
 There’s a decent chance you can get your fill at the airport.
 The same is true of craft breweries.
 Airport bars—even in alcohol-strict Salt Lake City—feature a wide variety of local samples.
-And bigger breweries, like Goose Island in Chicago, Yards in Philadelphia, and Harpoon and Sam Adams in Boston, have opened spaces in their respective cities.
+And bigger breweries, like Goose Island in Chicago and Harpoon and Sam Adams in Boston, have opened spaces in their respective cities.

 Do your research beforehand!
 If a popular city spot is in the airport, move it down your priority list for eats and drinks.

 Never have business travelers had more transportation choices.
-Uber and Lyft both offer business options, while taxis still provide the quickest get away from the airport to the hotel.
+Uber and Lyft both offer business options, while taxis often still provide the quickest getaway from the airport to the hotel.